cphalen/exchange/README.md

 # Exchange

-The exchange follows a client-server model using websockets to communicate between the two.
+The exchange follows a client-server model using websockets for communication.
 There is some shared code in `orderbook.py` between the client and server (to keep serialization and deserialization consistent).

 ## Development